 The project aims at countering euro-scepticism through the construction of a new strategy of communication able to promote a correct understanding of the EU, its values and its benefits and at empowering citizens to widen their civic participation and to tackle disinformation.
 To achieve this, the project will focus on the analysis of the EU general perception in each participating country, and on the promotion of targeted information in those policy areas that represent a priority in the EU agenda, but which are also more susceptible to disinformation, and on the creation of new communication tools able to respond to the needs of the European community.

-The coordinating partner of this project is Italian Federation for Human rights and other partners are YC Epirus (Greece), European Centre for Economic and Policy Analysis and Affairs (Belgium), Foundation for Entrepreneurship, Culture and Education (Bulgaria), Associação Social Recreativa Cultural e Bem Fazer Vai Avante (Portugal), TASC Europe Studies Company Limited by Guarantee (Ireland), Centre for European Studies of Lund University (Sweden).
+The coordinating partner of this project is Italian Federation for Human rights and other partners are YC Epirus (Greece), European Centre for Economic and Policy Analysis and Affairs (Belgium), Foundation for Entrepreneurship, Culture and Education (Bulgaria), Associação Social Recreativa Cultural e Bem Fazer Vai Avante (Portugal), TASC Europe Studies Company Limited by Guarantee (Ireland), and Eurasia Net (France).